MoustafaShaaban/Django_and_Folium/README.md

 * Use Django admin site to import data from different sources (CSV, JSON, ...) into the database.

+* Importing and Exporting the data from the website directly (without using the Django Admin Site).

 * Use the power of Folium to visualize data generated from Django Database on a Leaflet JS map.

 * Visualize data using Folium's Simple Markers and Marker Cluster.